sundongwei/sundongwei.github.io/_pages/about.md

 #    <p>Your City, State 12345</p>

 news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 My name is Dongwei Sun, a Ph.D. candidate in Computer Science and Technology at Xi'an Jiaotong University, under the supervision of Professor Xiangyong Cao.
 My research interests primarily focus on remote sensing image processing and multimodal machine learning.

 Prior to joining Xi'an Jiaotong University, I obtained a Master's degree in Computational Mathematics from Northwestern Polytechnical University, as well as a Bachelor's degree from Inner Mongolia University of Technology.

-After obtaining my master's degree, I worked at a research institute for approximately two years, focusing on the design and deployment of AI algorithms tailored to specific tasks and scenarios.
+After obtaining my master's degree, I worked at a research institute for two years, focusing on the design and deployment of AI algorithms tailored to specific tasks and scenarios.